Kassymkhan919/Fake-News-Detection/README.md

 Install Jupyter notebook:
 `pip install notebook`

 Launch it with this command:
 `jupyter notebook`

 The Dataset can be downloaded here: https://www.kaggle.com/datasets/hassanamin/textdb3/download

+Libraries:
+`
+import pandas as pd
+import numpy as np
+from sklearn.feature_extraction.text import CountVectorizer from sklearn.model_selection import train_test_split
+from sklearn.naive_bayes import MultinomialNB
+`

+## To test this model:
+Just modify the text of the news_headline variable.
+You should add a news headline to it and run the code, it will definitely predict if it is true or fake.

+Happy Coding. 🥳